Harassment: Landlord

 Landlord harassment is the willing creation of conditions that are uncomfortable for one or more tenants in order to induce willing abandonment of a rental contract.
 Such a strategy is often sought because it avoids costly legal expenses and potential problems with eviction.
 This kind of activity is common in regions where rent control laws exist, but which do not allow the direct extension of rent-controlled prices from one tenancy to the subsequent tenancy, thus allowing landlords to set higher prices.

 Landlord harassment carries specific legal penalties in some jurisdictions, but enforcement can be difficult in some circumstances.
 However, when a crime is committed in the process and motives similar to those described above are subsequently proven in court, then those motives may be considered an aggravating factor in many jurisdictions, thus subjecting the offender(s) to a stiffer sentence.

 Examples of behaviour that is landlord harassment and is a criminal offence in some jurisdictions includes opening or withholding post, entering a persons home without permission, removing or interfering with belongings and violent and intimidating language or behaviour.
 Landlords should also be aware that in some jurisdictions, the legal responsibilities they have in regards to harassment, extend to ensuring their tenants are not harassing other people.

 Disability

-Disability harassment occurs when a person finds the behaviour towards them offensive, frightening, degrading, humiliating or distressing and the motivation for this is a persons disability.
-In many jurisdictions it is unlawful.
+Disability harassment occurs when a person finds the behaviour towards them offensive, frightening, degrading, humiliating or distressing and the motivation for this is a person's disability.
+In many jurisdictions, it is unlawful.
 It is a type of discrimination.
 Data in the UK and Europe suggests it is a common type of harassment, that also occurs in the workplace.